Key Takeaways

 Full NIST vs. MVG-first approach

 To be clear: MVG is scaffolding, not the building.
-Organizations in high-stakes regulated domains — healthcare diagnostics, criminal justice risk scoring, autonomous vehicle safety systems — may need governance structures that exceed MVG's initial scope before any deployment.
-But for the vast majority of organizations deploying customer-facing chatbots, internal copilots, and automated workflows, the choice is not between MVG and full NIST.
-The choice is between MVG and nothing.
+Organizations in high-stakes regulated domains (healthcare diagnostics, criminal justice risk scoring, autonomous vehicle safety systems) may need governance structures that exceed MVG's initial scope before any deployment.
+For the vast majority of organizations deploying customer-facing chatbots, internal copilots, and automated workflows, the realistic near-term choice is MVG or no governance at all.

 How Every AskAjay Framework Maps to NIST

-What follows is the definitive crosswalk — the detailed mapping of every AskAjay framework to specific NIST AI RMF subcategories.
-This is not a marketing exercise.
+What follows is the definitive crosswalk: the detailed mapping of every AskAjay framework to specific NIST AI RMF subcategories.
 It is a practitioner's reference that shows exactly which NIST requirements each framework addresses, where the coverage is strong, and where additional work is needed.

 MVG → NIST: The 90-Day On-Ramp